There and back again: A circuit extraction tale: Conclusions and Future Work

-Our circuit extraction procedure resynthesizes the CNOT gates in the circuit.
+Our circuit extraction procedure resynthesises the CNOT gates in the circuit.
 Depending on the input circuit this can lead to drastic decreases in the 2-qubit gate count of the circuit~\cite{cliff-simp,pyzx}, but in many cases it can also lead to an \emph{increase} of the CNOT count.
-Such increases are avoided in the procedure of Ref.~\cite{tcountpreprint}, where two-qubit gates are not resynthesized.
+Such increases are avoided in the procedure of Ref.~\cite{tcountpreprint}, where two-qubit gates are not resynthesised.

 Yet re-synthesis of two-qubit gates may be necessary anyway in many applications: current and near-term quantum devices do not allow two-qubit gates to be applied to arbitrary pairs of qubits.
 Thus, general circuits need to be adapted to the permitted connections; this is called routing.
 Our extraction algorithm currently uses a standard process of Gaussian elimination to produce the two-qubit gates required to implement the circuit, which implicitly assumes that two-qubit gates can be applied between any pair of qubits in the circuit.
 It may be useful to replace this procedure with one incorporating routing, such as the \zxcalculus-based routing approach by Kissinger and Meijer-van~de~Griend~\cite{kissinger2019cnot}.
 This would allow circuits to be adapted to the desired architecture as they are being extracted.